Princess Taiping

-Childhood
+Early life

 The exact birth date of Princess Taiping remains unknown, but she was the youngest of six known children born to Emperor Gaozong and his second wife, Empress Wu .This places her birth either around the same time as her brother Li Dan (the future Emperor Ruizong) or sometime after, some scholars say she was born around 665 AD.

 In her early years, Princess Taiping lived in the Ziwei Palace in the western section of the imperial city in Luoyang, near the Jiuzhou Pond area.
 When she was about five or six years old, she frequently visited the home of her maternal grandmother, Lady of Rongguo, located in the Jiaoyi Ward of Luoyang, during one of these visits, a palace maid accompanying her was sexually assaulted by her cousin, Helan Minzhi.
 This incident enraged Wu Zetian, especially since Helan Minzhi had previously raped the woman who was to become the crown princess.
 As a result, Wu Zetian stripped Helan Minzhi of his status as heir to the Wu family, exiled him, and ultimately had him executed on route.

 In 670, when Empress Wu's mother Lady Yang died, Empress Wu had Princess Taiping become a Taoist nun to gain divine favor on behalf of Lady Yang.